Dry Island

-Dry Island is an inhabited island in Loch Gairloch in Wester Ross, Scotland, and part of the inner, inner Hebrides.
+Dry Island is an inhabited island in Loch Gairloch in Wester Ross, Scotland, and part of the Inner Hebrides.
 Dry Island is translated from the Gaelic name for the Island "Eilean Tioram".

 Geography

 Dry Island is located on the small harbour of Badachro and sheltered by Eilean Horrisdale, the largest island in Loch Gairloch.
 It is connected to the mainland by a floating footbridge built in the 1990s.
 Next to Dry Island is the smaller Island, Sgeir Ghlas, which can be reached by foot during low tide or by boat.

 In 2011, the island was classified by the National Records of Scotland as one of 93 "inhabited islands in Scotland with usual residents, including those joined to the mainland or to other islands by a bridge, causeway or ford."
+The 2022 census recorded a population of five living there.

 Dry Island is currently owned by Ian McWhinney, a descendant of the Mackenzies.
 Since the 15th century, his family have lived, fished and farmed in the area.
 Nowadays Dry Island is the home of the family as well as the base of the fishing business owned by the McWhinneys.
 Additionally Dry Island is used as a guest accommodation with three guest houses and the starting point of the shellfish safari on McWhinney's working creel boat.